rofsdahl/cabin-control/README.md

 The two buttons are used for adjusting the desired temperature locally (when you are on-site):
 * M: Toggle between temperature modes: frost protection / comfort mode
 * +: Increment desired temperature for the currently selected mode.
 The temperature will roll over from max to min (e.g. 16, 17, ...
 24, 25, 16, 17, ...)
 * Note!
-The buttons control the first configured zone (index 0), so this need to be the primary auto-zone.
+The buttons control the first configured zone (index 0), so this need to be the primary temperature zone.

 ## Synchronization
 Temperatures will be appended to sheet '&lt;yyyy-mm&gt;' in the configured Google spreadsheet (the sheet will be created if it doesn't exist):